POLICY FAQ — WHERE I STAND

 - Should diplomacy be prioritized over military escalation?

 Yes.
 Diplomacy prevents war — war should always be the last resort.
+No more wars of aggression.
+Only in defense if we or our Allies are directly attacked first.

 - Should Congress debate military strikes before action?